dhawkinson/WAF-03-www.webandappfactory.WP/README.md

 WordPress made it quick and easy for me to put up the initial version of my personal portfolio but it wasn't what I wanted as a final product.
 It didn't seem appropriate for someone marketing himself as a developer.

 I rewrote the website in the Spring of 2018 and retired my old WP website.
-But the WP site was up and active for a number of months and I did the work, so I thought I would mention it for those who may be looking for a WordPress site or for those looking to migrate from a WordPress sote.
+But the WP site was up and active for a number of months and I did the work, so I thought I would mention it for those who may be looking for a WordPress site or for those looking to migrate from a WordPress site.

 I didn't commit the files to github for a few reasons:
  * It would make for a huge repository, full of files produced by WordPress with a few custom files